Passenger rights

 Reduced-mobility passengers:

 Reduced-mobility passengers and those accompanying them should always be given priority for boarding.
-Where boarding is denied, or in the event of a flight cancellation or delay, irrespective of the duration of the delay, they should always be offered assistance (meals, telephone calls and accommodation, if necessary) as soon as possible.
+Where boarding is denied, or in the event of a flight cancellation or delay, irrespective of the duration of the delay, they should always be offered assistance (meals, telephone calls and accommodation, if necessary).

 The Commission presented a new proposal amending Regulation (EC) No 261/2004 in March 2013 with a view to further enhancing the enforcement of the EU rules by clarifying key principles and implicit passenger rights that have given rise to many disputes between airlines and passengers in the past.
-The first reading by Parliament was adopted in February 2014, and in October 2019 Members voted to enter into negotiations with the Council.
 The codecision process is still ongoing and final solutions are yet to be agreed between Parliament and the Council of the EU.
-In Annex III to its 2021 work programme, the Commission lists the above proposal as a priority pending proposal under the priority ‘European Green Deal’.
-A proposal for the revision of the passenger rights regulatory framework is scheduled for 2023 in the Commission’s 2023 work programme.

 B. Rail transport: Regulation (EC) No 1371/2007